chinenual/synergize/docs/csurface.md

 Upload the supplied touchosc configuration file, [Synergize.touchosc](https://github.com/chinenual/synergize/raw/master/midi/touchosc/Synergize.touchosc) to your tablet following the instructions at [the TouchOSC home site](https://hexler.net/docs/touchosc).

 Synergize-TouchOSC uses an OSC connection.
+Ensure both your tablet and the computer running Synergize have good network connections and are on the same local network.

 ## TouchOSC side configuration